In this article we will discuss the issue of VPN on a router vs. VPN app installed on a device.

-Now we can see how things are set up with a VPN router.
+Below we can see how things are set up with a VPN router.
 Many devices can connect through the same VPN service, which is now being handled by the router itself.

 Depending on the router operating system (firmware) used, it can be possible to simultaneously connect certain devices to the VPN, whilst having others connect directly to the internet as normal, without a VPN.

 There are several advantages of running a VPN on your router rather than on each device.
 One of the main things I like is the level of control and customization you have over your entire home network when you’re using the higher end firmware of a VPN router.

 With a VPN router you can connect all your WiFi and wired devices to the internet through the VPN, even devices that don’t support a VPN natively.
 This means that ALL your internet traffic is encrypted by the VPN and the apparent location of your entire network will be that of the VPN server.

 What’s more, your ISP will simply see encrypted packets and won’t be able to determine whether you’re torrenting on your laptop, unblocking Netflix on your phone, or gaming online through a console.

 This set it and forget it method is very good for keeping your home network protected, but I would suggest periodically testing the VPN connection using a tool such as DNSLeakTest, rather than actually forgetting, as VPN connections can go down.